liferay/liferay-screens/android/documentation/views.md

 - *View*: Sometimes referred to as the *Custom View* or *Screenlet View*.
 This is the Java class that implements the UI's behavior.
 This class is usually the listener for the UI component's events.
 - *Layout*: The XML file that defines the UI components in the view.
 The root element is usually the same view type as the previous screenlet view.
 - *View set*: The group of views for several screenlets together with their layouts.
 A view set usually has a name that is easy to refer to, such as *Default*, *Material* or *Westeros*.
-Anyone can create their own view set and releasing it to the community.
+Anyone can create their own view set and release it to the community.

 ## Installing View Sets